lyric mezzo soprano

 Between 2014 and 2016 Solgerd Isalv was a young artist at the International Opera Studio in Nuremberg, and garnered first successes at the Staatstheater Nürnberg as Flora in La Traviata, Cherubino in Le nozze di Figaro, Second Lady in Die Zauberflöte, Second Norn and Wellgunde in Götterdämmerung, Mercédès in Carmen as well as Orlofsky in Die Fledermaus.
 She also scored a huge success in the title role of the world premiere of Pinocchio, a children’s pastiche opera with music by Giacchino Rossini.

 For 2016-17 she joined the ensemble of the Staatstheater Nürnberg where she was heard as Giovanna in Rigoletto, the Innkeeper in Boris Godunov, Hänsel in Hänsel und Gretel as well as Wellgunde in Das Rheingold and Götterdämmerung.
 She also made her debut with the Moscow State Symphony Orchestra in Mendelssohn’s oratorio Paulus that season.
-In 2017-18 she makes her debut as Siébel in Faust with NorrlandsOpera, return to Göteborg Opera as Feodor in Boris Godunov and to the Staatstheater Nürnberg as Charlotte in Alois Zimmermann’s Die Soldaten, and in the summer she will sing Néris in Cherubini’s Medea with Oper Starnberg.
+In 2017-18 she made her debut as Siébel in Faust with Norrlandsopera, returned to Göteborg Opera as Feodor in Boris Godunov and to the Staatstheater Nürnberg as Charlotte in Alois Zimmermann’s Die Soldaten, and in the summer sang Néris in Cherubini’s Medea with Oper Starnberg.
+In 2018-19 she made her recital debut in Vienna, followed by Bernstein’s Jeremiah with the Staatsphilharmonie Nürnberg and the title role in La tragédie de Carmen with Wermland Opera.